Teaching practitioner FAQs

 Who can access the e-books?

-Answer: FE organisation’s registered learners and staff in the UK; who have subscribed to e-books for FE on Jisc Collections as part of their Jisc membership.
+Answer: Staff and students of Jisc members in the UK who have subscribed to e-books for FE on Jisc Collections, as part of their Jisc membership.

 Can more than one learner access the same e-book?